-Plenty of misunderstanding still exists about Attention Deficit Hyperactivity Disorder (ADHD) and Autism Spectrum Disorders (ASD).
+Plenty of misunderstanding still exists about attention deficit hyperactivity disorder (ADHD) and autism spectrum disorder (ASD).

 We hear a lot about these issues related to school and education.
 If you have a child with one of these diagnoses, school can be tough.
 You know your child’s unique talents, but they don’t always get a chance to shine in a standardized classroom environment.

-Creativity is one area where many kids with ADHD, and even autism, really excel.
-While these two disorders have some overlapping symptoms, they are very different for both children and adults.
+Creativity is one area where many autistic kids and kids with ADHD really excel.
+While these two conditions have some overlapping symptoms, they are very different for both children and adults.

 Creativity and ADHD

-Attention Deficit Hyperactivity Disorder is considered a neurodevelopmental disorder.
+ADHD is considered a neurodevelopmental disorder.
 It’s characterized by impulsiveness, inattention, and trouble being still.
 People with ADHD have brains that are wired differently than people without the condition.
 Certain areas of the brain are not connected in the same ways to other areas of the brain.
-This leads people with ADHD to perceive the world differently — to learn and process information differently.
+This leads people with ADHD to perceive the world differently—to learn and process information differently.

-About half of kids with ADHD also have a learning disability, such as dyslexia.
-These challenges can sometimes obscure the strong creativity that people with ADHD have.
+About half of the ADHD kids also have a learning disability, such as dyslexia.
+These challenges can sometimes obscure the strong creativity that ADHD people have.

 An article in Scientific American summarized a variety of research indicating that people with ADHD are more creative than people without the disorder.
 In one study, students with the disorder had much higher creative cognition than students without.
 Working memory, the ability to control attention and maintain multiple streams of information, was lower in students with ADHD.
 However, lower working memory tended to correlate with higher creativity.